-Field Description Install job scheduler Specify which scheduling systems can be used to control submission of the package installation batch jobs.
-This restricts which scheduler can be specified when a package is created or updated.
-Only schedulers allowed in global administration can be allowed in application administration.
+Field Description Install job scheduler of the pack can be spec schedulers ch scheduling systems can be used to control submission age installation batch jobs.
+This restricts which scheduler ified when a package is created or updated.
+Only allowed in global administration can be allowed in administration.
 CMN ChangeMan ZMF internal scheduling.
 Manual Manually control the submission of installation jobs.
 Other Scheduling software such as CA7, ADC2 or CA-Scheduler.